 If you perform less than 60 total sets, then you run the risk of not satisfying the training volume required for whole-body hypertrophy.

-But this is a wide range.
+With that being said, 60-120 sets is a wide range.
 So let’s narrow it down a bit more.

-The optimal number of sets will vary from person to person.
+Therefore, the optimal number of sets will vary from person to person.
 And it’s heavily influenced by your current training level.

 Put it this way- you wouldn’t run a full marathon before running a half marathon first right?

-Training Frequency Dictates How Many Sets You Should Do.
+Why Training Frequency Dictates How Many Sets You Should Do.

 If you train a muscle more often, then you’ll want to perform fewer sets per workout.